Pharmacology Safety & Considerations #2

 This answer is not correct because “stat” has been provided in the prescription.
 The part of the prescription in question is the route.

-The 6 rights of medication administration provide a safety checklist to help assure safe patient medication administration.
+The 6 rights of medication administration provide a safety checklist to help assure safe client medication administration.
 Sometimes, it is necessary to clarify the HCP’s prescription to make sure safe nursing care can be provided.

 Safe medication administration is supported by the practice of providing the 6 rights of medication administration every time, for every medication.
-Those rights include the nurse checking the correct patient, drug, time, dosage, route, and documentation.
-Assuring each of those rights for the patient is an organized checklist to make sure medication administration is provided accurately and safely.
+Those rights include the nurse checking the correct client, drug, time, dosage, route, and documentation.
+Assuring each of those rights for the client is an organized checklist to make sure medication administration is provided accurately and safely.
 If any part of the prescription is unclear, the nurse should clarify the prescription with the healthcare provider.

 Test Taking Tip